Henry Johnson (film): Reception

-The film has a 62% rating on Rotten Tomatoes based on 37 reviews.
+The film holds a 62% rating on Rotten Tomatoes based on 37 reviews, with an average rating of 5.6/10.
+The website's critics consensus reads, "Henry Johnson exhibits David Mamet's penchant for memorable dialogue, delivering a string of terrifically-acted set pieces that can be as punishing for the audience as they are for Evan Jonigkeit's titular character."
+On Metacritic, the film holds a weighted average score of 58/100 based on ten critics, indicating "mixed or average" reviews.

 Christian Zilko of IndieWire graded the film a C+.
 Glenn Kenny of RogerEbert.com awarded the film three stars.
 Julian Roman of MovieWeb awarded the film two stars out of five.
 Jacob Oller of The A.V.
 Club graded the film a C. David Robb of Slant Magazine awarded the film one and a half stars out of four.

 David Rooney of The Hollywood Reporter gave the film a positive review and wrote as the bottom line, "Mamet's writing can still crackle like wildfire."

 Nick Schager of The Daily Beast also gave the film a positive review and wrote that its "staginess is offset by their blistering investigation of morality, manipulation, individual and social responsibility, and masculine power."

 Alex Maidy of JoBlo.com also gave the film a positive review and wrote, “Rather than being impressive like a magician performing a trick, it becomes repetitive.
 Overall, Henry Johnson is an intriguing story worth watching for the phenomenal supporting performances.”

 Owen Gleiberman of Variety gave the film a negative review and wrote, "Mamet wants to take us out of our comfort zone.
 But he's created his own rarefied discomfort zone of self-indulgence posing as importance."